SummaryRead the full fact sheet

 Some couples find it difficult to achieve intimacy in their relationship.
 Others can find that after achieving intimacy it seems to slip away.
 There are many reasons why some people find it difficult to achieve intimacy in their relationship.
 This is commonly the result of problems such as:

-- – if you and your partner are not communicating to each other what your feelings and needs are, then they are not likely to be met.
+- communication issues – if you and your partner are not communicating to each other what your feelings and needs are, then they are not likely to be met.
 If you do not feel understood by your partner then intimacy is hard to create or maintain.
 It’s important to talk to your partner about what you need and to check in with them about how they are feeling.
 This act alone can create a feeling of being connected and intimate

-- – if there is ongoing conflict in your relationship, it can be difficult to develop intimacy.
+- conflict– if there is ongoing conflict in your relationship, it can be difficult to develop intimacy.
 It is not easy to feel close to someone you are arguing with.
 Anger, hurt, resentment, lack of trust, or a sense of being unappreciated can all affect intimacy.
 If conflict is affecting your relationship, seek help:

 - negative childhood experiences